BlueCity Begins U.S. IPO Process WIth $50 Million Filing (Pending:BLCT)

 The firm operates a website tailored to LBGTQ persons in China and Southeast Asian countries.

-BLCT has grown revenue quickly and is making good progress toward net breakeven.
+BLCT has grown revenue quickly and is making good progress toward net break-even.

 Quick Take